Dwight Peck's personal Web site

 8 February 2003: Prof. Pirri sets out from Marchissy (880m) for the Tearoom of the Plage (1320m) in fairly deep snow, but with little hope of making it all the way in the meagre time allotted.

-Self-sacrificial Dr Pirri aspires only to making himself useful by breaking enough trail to enable a successful assault on the Tearoom de la Plage ['Tearoom on the Beach"] in his absence on the following day.
+Self-sacrificial Dr Pirri aspires only to making himself useful by breaking enough trail to enable a successful assault on the Tearoom de la Plage ['Tearoom on the Beach"].

 Dr Pirri unwisely walking out of his snowshoe in a narrow combe . . .